imashishkh/project-pilot/README.md

 3. Or add your Anthropic API key: `"anthropic_api_key": "your-api-key-here"`

 With API keys configured, MacAgent will:
-- Better parse complex instructions
+- Parse complex instructions with high accuracy
 - Break multi-step instructions into logical steps
 - Handle ambiguous commands more intelligently
+- Extract and validate parameters for actions
+- Filter out invalid parameters to ensure reliable execution

 If no API keys are provided, MacAgent will fall back to basic rule-based parsing which works for simple commands.